Skip to main content

 Share

-A St. Thomas judge has found Boris Panovski not guilty of one count of first-degree murder in the death of Don Frigo.
-He was also found not guilty of aggravated assault in the shooting of Frigo’s wife, Eva Willer Frigo, in September 2014 at Hullet Marsh in Clinton, Ont.
+In a court proceeding that lasted nine weeks, Panovski was found not guilty of first-degree murder in the shooting death of Don Frigo and not guilty of aggravated assault in the shooting of Frigo’s wife, Eva Willer Frigo, in September 2014.
+The verdict was overturned last year and a retrial ordered, with the case moving to St. Thomas.

-In his decision, Justice Marc Garson stated the following:
+In his verdict, Justice Marc Garson stated the following:

-“My client is now petrified for his own safety based on some concerns he’s had over his own theory of the homicide,” said defense attorney Margaret Barnes.
+“My client is now petrified for his own safety, based on some concerns he’s had over his own theory of the homicide,” said Barnes.
 “Where does he go from here?
 He has to rebuild the ten years of his life that he lost.”

 “He is a free man, as of this moment,” she added.
 “He is feeling overwhelmed.”